 The report goes on to cite that consumers with high student debt have an average of 3.7 student loans which they’ll have to manage and repay over their lifetimes, up from 2.4 loans per student borrower in 2007.
 Coupled with other debts and financial obligations, student loan borrowers find themselves with an average VantageScore credit rating of 650, 25 points below the national average of 675 for consumers who don’t have high student debt.

 Yet while Experian found that student debt balances and the number of borrowed student loans have never been greater, the report shows that more consumers are managing their debt effectively than at any point in the past ten years.
 The percentage of consumers with past-due or delinquent payments on student loans (90-180 days) shrunk from 9.2% in 2007 and 9.9% in 2009 to just 8.9% in 2017.

-One way students are managing their debt is by lowering the cost of their loans by taking advantage of student loan refinancing options (and the inspiration for how Laurel Road decided to support graduates) and focusing on climbing out of student debt to improve their credit scores.
+One way students are managing their high student debt is by lowering the cost of their loans by taking advantage of student loan refinancing options (and the inspiration for how Laurel Road decided to support graduates) and focusing on climbing out of student debt to improve their credit scores.